Why not save some time and money on staging a house for sale and just sell it empty? This might be one of the thoughts you might have.

-Again, while these keywords are pretty bad for a search ad campaign, the difference between the two in terms of monthly search volume is pretty interesting.
+Again, while these keywords are bad for a search ad campaign, the difference between the two in monthly search volume is pretty interesting.

-This keywords data showing significantly more interest or demand for furnished houses for sale somewhat confirms the statistics about staged houses from above.
+This keywords data showing significantly more interest or demand for furnished houses for sale somewhat confirms the above-staged houses statistics.

-In my humble opinion, it is safe to assume from the statistics, facts and other conclusions I have presented that it is better in terms of showing-to-sales conversion rate to sell a furnished house than an empty one.
+It is safe to assume from the statistics, facts, and other conclusions I have presented that selling a furnished house is better in terms of showing-to-sales conversion rate than an empty one.

-You can compensate for the downsides of selling an empty house by using technology such as augmented reality, and not only remotely on the web but also actually on-site to avoid the buyers being disappointed.
+You can compensate for the downsides of selling an empty house by using technology such as augmented reality, not only remotely on the web but also on-site, to avoid the buyers being disappointed.

 You can read my article about real estate marketing with augmented reality here.